tazama-lf/relay-service/README.md

 This system:

-- Dynamically installs transport plugins using npm
+- Dynamically installs transport plugins using npm at runtime
 - Loads plugins at runtime based on `DESTINATION_TRANSPORT_TYPE` configuration
 - Validates plugin structure and ensures proper interface implementation
 - Supports extensible architecture for adding new transport destinations